Silken Windhound Coat Colors

 Newborn black and silver

 Silver Brindle, Gold Brindle: A silver brindle and gold brindle are genetically the same, save for the level of red intensity.
 Silver brindles have quite pale (cream or lighter) phaeomelanin, while gold brindles are gold or darker.
 The eumelanin stripes are lightened to a silvery color on a silver brindle.
-On gold brindles, the lightening sometimes makes them look more brownish than silver.
+On gold brindles, the lightening sometimes makes the stripes appear more brownish than silver.
+A brindle dog who is E/- or Em/- should not be registered as gold brindle.

 Tests as: Kb/ky(brindle) eg/eg or eg/e, Ay/Ay or Ay/at.
 With UC Davis, can be ASIPsy or ASIPdy.